Ovarian hyperstimulation syndrome

-- Avoid intense exercise and sexual intercourse, which can cause ovarian discomfort and may cause ovarian cysts to rupture or leak or cause the ovaries to twist and cut off blood flow (ovarian torsion).
+- Avoid intense exercise and sexual intercourse.
+These activities can cause ovarian discomfort and may cause ovarian cysts to rupture or leak, or cause the ovaries to twist and cut off blood flow (ovarian torsion).

 - Take an over-the-counter pain reliever such as acetaminophen (Tylenol).

 You should weigh yourself each day to make sure you are not putting on too much weight (5 or more pounds a day).